 Ban the Box Laws: By States and Cities and Counties

 Here’s a quick snap shot of the U.S. and which states have banned the box.
-For a deeper dive into a specific state, check out the chart below.
+For a deeper dive into criminal background check laws by state, check out the chart below.

 |California||Employers with 5+ employees||No criminal background check until after a job offer (See recent FAQs)|